-Since RFS does not add any bonus tolerances so it causes more burden for manufacturer to control the tight tolerance which eventually increase part cost.
-RFS does not have any symbol.
+Since RFS does not add any bonus tolerances so it causes more burden for the manufacturer to control the tight tolerance which eventually increases the part cost.
+RFS does not have any symbols.
 What that means is that if any feature control frame does not have any material condition symbol, RFS by default gets applied.

 What is Bonus Tolerance

 The whole point of reading this article will be useless if we don’t learn about bonus tolerance.
-As I already said, the key benefit that MMC and LMC offers is the bonus tolerance.
+As I already said, the key benefit that MMC and LMC offer is bonus tolerance.

-Bonus tolerance is the additional tolerance that MMC and LMC offers apart from the feature of size tolerance ( if any).
-Bonus tolerance offers the flexibility to manufacturer to have wide tolerance zone so that they don’t need to spend much for controlling tight tolerances.
-Lets understand bonus tolerance using below examples.
+Bonus tolerance is the additional tolerance that MMC and LMC offer apart from the feature of size tolerance ( if any).
+Bonus tolerance offers the flexibility to manufacturers to have a wide tolerance zone so that they don’t need to spend much for controlling tight tolerances.
+Let’s understand bonus tolerance using the below examples.

 In figure 3, the feature control frame shows that the shaft has to be perpendicular to the datum surface A. But it has a tolerance of .05 when the shaft is produced at MMC.
 What that means is that the MMC is offering a bonus tolerance of .05 to the shaft size when it becomes perpendicular to datum A.

 Please make a note that in figure 1, the maximum tolerance (.07) will be available when the feature is produced at MMC.
 If the feature is leaning towards LMC, the incremental amount of tolerance will be deducted.
-For example if the shaft is produced at dia 50.01 (.50+.01), the the bonus tolerance will be available is .05-.01=.04.
-The same rule applies for LMC condition in figure 4 if dimension departs from LMC to MMC
+For example, if the shaft is produced at dia 50.01 (.50+.01), the bonus tolerance will be available is .05-.01=.04.
+The same rule applies to the LMC condition in figure 4 if the dimension departs from LMC to MMC

-It’s a must for engineers to have a good idea about maximum material condition and least material condition.
-Specially for product designers, LMC and MMC is very important to have an efficient product design.
+It’s a must for engineers to have a good idea about the maximum material condition and least material condition.
+Especially for product designers, LMC and MMC are very important to have an efficient product design.